lupyuen/stm32bluepill-mynewt-sensor/README.md

 #
 -->

-# Apache Mynewt Sensor Network Application for STM32 Blue Pill with ESP8266 and nRF24L01 (includes Geolocation)
+# Apache Mynewt Sensor Network Application for STM32 Blue Pill with Rust, ESP8266 and nRF24L01 (includes Geolocation)

 Check the tutorial...